-Africa Day of Food and Nutrition Security Date in the current year: October 30, 2023
+Africa Day for Food and Nutrition Security Date in the current year: October 30, 2024

-Africa Day of Food and Nutrition Security The economy of many African countries totally depend on agriculture, but many people have nothing to eat and starve to death.
-Annual observation of Africa Day of Food and Nutrition Security on October 30 attracts public attention to this problem.
+Africa Day for Food and Nutrition Security The economies of many African countries are primarily dependent on agriculture, but this doesn’t mean that people living in these countries have enough to.
+Africa Day for Food and Nutrition Security is observed on October 30 to attracts public attention to hunger in Africa.

-The main objective of many African states is to reduce poverty, eradicate food insecurity and severe under nutrition.
-Regarding this, African Union heads of states gathered in July 2003 in Maputo, Mozambique to proclaim and sign the Declaration on the Comprehensive Africa Agriculture Development Program.
-The declaration obliged the governments to find solutions of starvation and malnutrition related problems in their countries.
+The main objective of many African states is to reduce poverty, eradicate food insecurity and severe undernutrition.
+Regarding this, African Union heads of state gathered in July 2003 in Maputo, Mozambique to proclaim and sign the Declaration on the Comprehensive Africa Agriculture Development Program.
+The declaration obliged the governments to find solutions for starvation and malnutrition-related problems in their countries.
 But despite the declaration, the situation continued to worsen.
-In 2012, only a few countries of the continent witnessed a slight improvement in this sector.
+In 2012, only a few countries on the continent witnessed a slight improvement in this sector.

-In October 2010 the African Union Summit in Kampala, Uganda, designated October 30 to be Africa Day of Food and Nutrition Security.
+In October 2010, the African Union Summit in Kampala, Uganda designated October 30 as Africa Day for Food and Nutrition Security.
 This observance was established to attract new commitments to achieve the ultimate goal of ending hunger in Africa.
-Currently the governments of African states do their best to end hunger by 2025, this goal was declared during the famous meeting on June 30-July 1 in Addis, Ethiopia.
+Currently the governments of African states do their best to end hunger by 2025; this goal was declared during the famous meeting on ending hunger in Africa that took place on June 30 and July 1, 2013 in Addis Ababa, Ethiopia.

-Every year AU Summit chooses a special theme to organize various events and highlight the most important issues of hunger in Africa.
-The events facilitate strengthening country's engagements to secure food and nutrition agenda and consolidate political commitments to end hunger.
+Every year the AU Summit chooses a special theme for Africa Day for Food and Nutrition Security to highlight the most important issues of hunger in Africa.
+The events facilitate strengthening countries’ engagements to secure food and nutrition agenda and consolidate political commitments to end hunger.

 Remind me with Google Calendar